adamschmideg/writing/research-writing/README.md

 Note:

-- Reading is not linear
+- Reading jumps from text to text
-- Reading is not the absorption of material, it's not one-way from paper to brain.
-Reading is a conversation.
-Reading is not filling a blank slate with external thoughts.
+- Reading is not filling a blank slate with external thoughts.
+- Reading is a conversation.
 - Reading is about integrating new stuff to what you already have.
+How?
-How do you integrate a thought?
-You see how it challenges what you know.
-You see how it bridges a gaping hole of what you don't know.
+    - You see how it challenges what you know.
+    - You see how it bridges a gaping hole of what you don't know.

 ---